Flashbang-Time/project-phoenix/README.md

 )

 Add a line called "-cdrom virtio-win-0.1.271.iso"

-So it'll be like this:
+So it'll be like this

 BASE_QEMU_COMMAND = (
     "/data/data/com.termux/files/usr/bin/qemu-system-x86_64 "